 by Michael Custers

-NGA is incredibly proud of Pamela, and this citation is well-deserved recognition of her commitment to educating and raising standards across the payroll community.
+NGA applauds Pamela’s commitment to educating and raising standards across the payroll community.

-Pamela, who has been at the cutting edge of payroll services for more than 30 years, volunteers her time to the APA’s Strategic Payroll Leadership Task Force Committee.
-In doing this, she shares vital experience and best practice advice to more than 21,000 APA members across the U.S.
+She volunteers with APA’s Strategic Payroll Leadership Task Force Committee.
+By doing this, she shares vital experience and best practice advice with more than 21,000 APA members across the U.S.

-I asked Pamela, who joined NGA 18 months ago, about her involvement with the American Payroll Association and what drives her incredible commitment to education in professional payroll services.
+So to learn more, I asked her about her involvement with the American Payroll Association and her commitment to education in professional payroll services.

-I actually believe that the relationship NGA has enabled me to build with the APA is mutually beneficial for the payroll community, NGA and for me.
+NGA supported my efforts to strengthen a relationship with the APA.
+The work is mutually beneficial for the payroll community, NGA and for me.

-By engaging with everyone in the payroll process chain, I can share the knowledge I have acquired in a range of roles while gaining absolute insight into the day-to-day challenges affecting payroll teams at functional and managerial levels.
+I engage with everyone in the payroll process chain, to share the knowledge acquired in a range of roles.
+At the same time, I gain absolute insight into the day-to-day challenges affecting payroll teams at functional and managerial levels.

-Usually, I combine my own skills with those of my colleagues to find solutions, not only to feed back to the Strategic Payroll Leadership Task Force Committee (SPLTF), but also to use personally in the management of the payroll processes I oversee for my own clients.
+Usually, I combine my own skills with those of my colleagues to pinpoint solutions.
+Then I feed such insights back to the Strategic Payroll Leadership Task Force Committee (SPLTF).
+In addition, findings help me to manage the payroll processes I oversee for my own clients.

-In 2014, while President of the APA’s Jacksonville Chapter, I had the chance to bring the APA Florida State Conference to Jacksonville.
-For my NGA colleagues, this opened up networking opportunities with payroll professional they otherwise wouldn’t have met.
-This was hugely valuable.
+In 2014, while President of the APA’s Jacksonville Chapter, I brought the APA Florida State Conference to Jacksonville.
+I was grateful for that opportunity.
+Also it gave my NGA colleagues and other payroll professionals a chance to network.
+Otherwise they might not have met.
+This was invaluable.

-Building on from this, NGA, in partnership with the APA Jacksonville Chapter, has continued to bolster local networking events, study groups, and compliance and awareness meetings, taking payroll education to a much wider audience than would have previously been possible.
-The pass rate of those attending these study groups is now an incredible 100%.
+Building on this, NGA, in partnership with the APA Jacksonville Chapter, has continued to bolster local networking events.
+These opportunities include study groups, and compliance and awareness meetings.
+As a result, payroll education reaches a much wider audience than would have previously been possible.
+And the pass rate, among those attending study groups, increased to 100%.

-With this newfound knowledge now applied in their organizations, many of these ‘graduates’ are now sharing the outcomes though the APA’s speaker bureau.
-This continued chain of sharing will only drive payroll proficiency for the benefit of employers and employees.
+With this newfound knowledge applied in their organizations, many of these graduates share the outcomes though the APA’s speaker bureau.
+This continued chain of sharing drives payroll proficiency for the benefit of employers and employees.

 Truthfully – it’s almost embarrassing!
-I am getting recognized for something that comes naturally (my master’s degree is in education) and for something I am very passionate about (increasing professionalism within the payroll field).
-It also means that I am continually moving closer to my personal goal.
+This comes naturally to me.
+My master’s degree is in education.
+And I am very passionate about- increasing professionalism within the payroll field.
+Also, it means that I am continually moving closer to my personal goal.

 While I am delighted to receive this accolade, the work of the APA is very much a team effort.

-Subject specialists all volunteer their time to write articles for the APA’s publication, PayTech, and to create the content for webinars, all with the objective of providing payroll providers with insight, and an understanding of how to address the multiple global payroll issues and concerns they might encounter.
+Subject specialists all volunteer their time to write articles for the APA’s publication, PayTech, and to create the content for webinars.
+Content aims to give readers a better understanding of how to address the multiple global payroll issues and concerns they might encounter.

 My colleague, Mary Lou Sipple regularly contributes articles to PayTech to raise awareness of changes to US payroll legislation or processes.

-I am working on an article looking at Puerto Rico’s Christmas Bonus Law and in a few months, I will be delivering a workshop at the 2016 Fall Forum on Global Payroll Compliance.
-There are no barriers to the scope of payroll subjects the APA community can address.
+I am writing an article exploring Puerto Rico’s Christmas Bonus Law.
+Furthermore, in a few months, I will be delivering a workshop at the 2016 Fall Forum on Global Payroll Compliance.
+There are no limits to the scope of payroll subjects the APA community can address.

 I obtained my CPP certification in 2008.

 I started volunteering for the Jacksonville Chapter in 2012.
-In 2014 I stepped-up my involvement and applied for a position on the Global Payroll Strategic Planning Task Force.
+Then in 2014, I stepped-up my involvement and applied for a position on the Global Payroll Strategic Planning Task Force.

-The only way to remain current in the highly regulated sector is to be informed, to keep educating and to share knowledge.
+The only way to stay current in the highly regulated sector is to be informed.
+For this reason, education and communication is critical.

-In each role I’ve had, standard operating procedures have been created, updated and maintained as a priority.
-With standards and best practices in place and monitored, compliance is almost guaranteed.
+In each role I’ve had, standard operating procedures were created, updated and maintained as a priority.
+These standards and close monitoring, ensure compliance.

 NGA has supported my commitment by allowing me the time to work with the various APA events, and it has encouraged me to spread my wings to become a national speaker.
 As a company, it is also very involved in the APA.